richardvogg/Coronavirus/README.md

 # Coronavirus

-A short code to review current Coronavirus cases in selecte countries of interest.
+A short code to review current Coronavirus cases in selected countries of interest.

 In specific I am interested in how the countries with most cases are developing, and compare this to Chile where I currently live.
 Secondly, it is also interesting to compare Chile to the rest of Latin America.